 Shore Leave, A fan run Science Fiction Convention

-Ms. Nichols will be participating in photo ops and signing autographs on Saturday, July 13 and Sunday July 14 only.
+Ms. Nichols will be participating in photo ops and signing autographs.
 She will not be participating in a question and answer session.

 Nichelle Nichols began her professional singing and dancing career in her home town, Chicago, at the tender age of 14.
 As a teenager she was discovered by the great Duke Ellington, who hired her to choreograph and perform a ballet for one of his musical suites, and finished the tour as his lead singer.
 Nichelle has performed in the U.S., Canada, and Europe, including guest artist with Lionel Hampton's band.